• Link to Facebook

 Rise and shine!

-As we opened our eyes the next morning, the sun greeted us with a breathtaking show over mountains near Mackay.
+As we opened our eyes the next morning, the sun greeted us with a breathtaking show over the mountains near Mackay.
 We couldn’t help but soak in the beauty while savouring a breakfast of raisin toast and tea in the dining car.

 Here’s the plot twist: our train had a bit of a hiccup with the signals during the night, causing it to run behind schedule.
 But hey, that only added to the adventure!
 Finally, we arrived in Townsville around 11 am, ready to continue our epic journeys.